Posted in Blog, Exploring Life and Work with Patti Podcast, Leadership Inspiration, Podcasts, Polls, YouTube

 Trust is something hard to win, easy to lose and never to be taken lightly. ~ Chief Inspector Tom Barnaby, Midsomer Murders

-In one episode Sargeant Dan Scott was getting rough with a suspect.
+In one episode Sergeant Dan Scott was getting rough with a suspect.
 After the incident and they were both alone in the vehicle Chief Inspector Barnaby told Sgt.
 Scott, you will not conduct yourself like that ever again under my watch.
 As a leader, Inspector Barnaby is not afraid to address bad behavior with his employees.

 Do you see a lesson in this? ~ Chief Inspector Tom Barnaby, Midsomer Murders